Freedom High School (Orlando, Florida)

 Freedom High School is located in Orlando, Florida.
 It is one of twenty public high schools in Orange County.
-The school was established in 2003 in order to relieve crowding at nearby Cypress Creek High School; like other relief high schools, they share a rivalry.
-It is a rivalry dubbed (in sports) as the South Orange Classic.
-Freedom's feeder schools are Freedom Middle School, Hunter's Creek Middle School and West Ridge Middle School in Oak Ridge.
-The current principal is Ms. Cheryl Neely.
+The school was established in 2003 in order to relieve crowding at nearby Cypress Creek High School.
+Like other relief high schools, they share a sports rivalry dubbed the South Orange Classic.
+Freedom's feeder schools are Freedom Middle School, Hunter's Creek Middle School, and West Ridge Middle School in Oak Ridge.
+The current principal is Mr. Charles France.

 It has nearly identical campus layouts as Olympia High School and Timber Creek High School.
 Lake Brantley High School in neighboring Seminole County has similar colors and nickname.

 The school was to originally to be named after a deceased Marine, but after the September 11 attacks in 2001, the county decided to rename it to Freedom High School.
 FHS was classified as an "A" school in 2010–11, 2013–14 and 2014–15.